JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 draft: true
 ---

 Phoenix LiveView enables rapid development of interactive web apps.
 It's extremely powerful and an absolute pleasure to write every day.
-Below are some of the most common mistakes people make when writing LiveView applications and their solutions.
+Learn about some of the most common mistakes people make when writing LiveView applications and their solutions.

 In short: